How and where can I travel?

 - Temperature: extremes of hot and cold weather can affect your feelings of breathlessness and lead to a flare-up of your condition.

-- Terrain: whether your destination is flat or on a hill, could affect your ability to get around comfortably.
+- Terrain: is your destination hilly or rocky?
+This could affect your ability to get around comfortably.

 - Transport availability: the types of transport available at your destination.

 - Whether you have any special needs, such as oxygen treatment or wheelchair access.

 The Association of British Travel Agents (ABTA) has useful guidance for planning a holiday that meets your needs at every stage.

 - Plan in advance: if you leave things to the last minute, you could forget something crucial.
 Think about how far you can walk, how many stairs you can manage, how accessible the toilets will be and what transport you can use.